mASF post by "finalD" posted on: mASF forum: General Discussion newsgroup, February 2, 2005

 kid who almost failed out of school but got a law degree, for

-college and he hadn't passed the Bar exam, but he "had a law
+example.
+I mean, the law degree was from an uncredited community college and he hadn't passed the Bar exam, but he "had a law

 degree" whereas I had a Master's from the University of Chicago,